Controversial Curriculum Taught in Public Schools

 “It’s important that we provide students of all ages with accurate and appropriate information so they can make healthy choices in regards to their social interactions, behaviors and relationships,” Barbara Byrd-Bennett, CEO of Chicago Public Schools, told ABC News.
 “By implementing a new sexual health education policy, we will be helping them to build a foundation of knowledge that can guide them not just in the preadolescent and adolescent years, but throughout their lives.”

 The new policy also introduces information about gender identity and sexual orientation in grades five through 12.
-The purpose of this addition is to promote attitudes of awareness, understanding and tolerance towards LGBT students, and to prevent bullying of those students.
-Students in these grades will also be instructed on sexually transmitted diseases including HIV/AIDs, contraception (including abstinence), bullying and reproduction.
+The purpose of this addition is to promote attitudes of awareness, understanding, and tolerance towards LGBT students and to prevent bullying of those students.
+Students in these grades will also be instructed on sexually transmitted diseases, including HIV/AIDs, contraception (including abstinence), bullying, and reproduction.
 Parents of students may opt out of the sexual education program if they do not wish to have their children participate.

-While this is not an exhaustive list of controversial curriculum taught in public schools today, it does touch on some of the biggest issues facing parents, students and educators.
+While this is not an exhaustive list of controversial curricula taught in public schools today, it does touch on some of the biggest issues facing parents, students, and educators.
 As courts become involved in at least some of these controversies, it is possible that schools will receive more legal direction in the future on what is considered “appropriate” classroom teaching according to the Constitution of the United States.

 Additional Resources [+]